istio/istio.io/content/en/docs/tasks/security/dns-cert/index.md

 keywords: [security,certificate]
 ---

-In Istio versions before 1.5, by default, the DNS certificates used by the webhooks of Galley and the sidecar injector are by default provisioned and managed by Citadel, which is a large component that maintains its own signing key and also acts as a CA for Istio.
-In certain deployments of Istio versions before 1.5, you may want to use your own certificate authority instead of Citadel.
-In those cases, Citadel ends up being used strictly for its DNS certificate provisioning functionality.
-Rather than having to deploy Citadel at all in this case, you can instead leverage Chiron, a lightweight component linked with Istiod that signs certificates using the Kubernetes CA APIs without maintaining its own private key.
+This task shows how to provision and manage DNS certificates using [Chiron](/blog/2019/dns-cert/), a lightweight component linked with Istiod that signs certificates using the Kubernetes CA APIs without maintaining its own private key.

-This task shows how to provision and manage DNS certificates through Chiron.
 Using this feature has the following advantages:

-* More lightweight than Citadel.

-* Unlike Citadel, this feature doesn't require maintaining a private signing key, which enhances security.
+* Unlike Istiod, this feature doesn't require maintaining a private signing key, which enhances security.

 * Simplified root certificate distribution to TLS clients.
-Clients no longer need to wait for Citadel to generate and distribute its CA certificate.
+Clients no longer need to wait for Istiod to generate and distribute its CA certificate.

 ## Before you begin